This week: Walking in Buckinghamshire, Reviews, OCD update, Badger culling, Free Offers

 In the genre of The Da Vinci Code, this is a good read.
 It is well plotted, very well researched & I liked the characters.
 If you liked the Da Vinci Code, you will like this book.

 Great concept.It really captured the dedication and spirit.Not to mention the bravery it took to stand up to the task of defeating an evil axis.

 With the exception of Ordo Lupus and the Temple Gate, And Attack Hitler’s Bunker!, all my kindle books will be free for periods between now and Christmas to give you a chance to give one as a present.

 I have become weary of sellers on Amazon offering my paperback books at extortionate prices even up to £40 in one case.
 There are currently more copies on offer than I have actually sold.
-This means either sellers are offering them (including used and quoting the condition ) before actually buying them or buying them, tearing them apart, copying them and printing them.
+This means either sellers are offering them (including ‘used,’ detailing the condition ) before actually buying them, or buying them, tearing them apart, copying them and printing them.

-I spoke to Amazon’s support about this and the representative said Amazon allows them to charge whatever they like for products and cannot prove if they like and has no way of checking whether they have actually bought the item or not.
+I spoke to Amazon’s support about this and the representative said Amazon allows them to charge whatever they like for products and has no way of checking whether they have actually bought the item or not.
 It seems they don’t even care if the item is a fake or illegal copy.
-He said the onus was on me to prove something illegal was going on and than to email firstname.lastname@example.org.
+They said the onus was on me to prove something illegal was going on and than to email firstname.lastname@example.org.

 I guess for a writer publishing on Amazon, being independent means having no support at all!

 Update: I just received Amazon’s reply (although I don’t understand it or their apparent lack of interest)